-The recoil limit is the lowest temperature reachable with laser cooling methods which involve a permanent interaction of the cooled atoms with light.
+The recoil limit can be defined as the lowest temperature reachable with laser cooling methods which involve a permanent interaction of the cooled atoms with light.
 It is given by the equation

 where λ is the wavelength of the light and m is the mass of the atoms.
 At this temperature, the thermal energy equals the energy of an atom with a momentum equal to the photon momentum.
 Typical values for the recoil limit of atoms are of the order of 1 μK.

 The recoil limit can be approached (although not fully reached) with polarization gradient cooling (→ Sisyphus cooling).
-Temperatures below the recoil limit have been achieved with velocity-selective coherent population trapping, where atoms become trapped in an electronic state where they do no longer interact with light.
+However, temperatures below the recoil limit have been achieved with velocity-selective coherent population trapping, where atoms become trapped in an electronic state where they do no longer interact with light.
+This shows that the recoil limit is not a fundamental limit which applies to all laser cooling methods.

 |||A. Aspect et al., “Laser cooling below the one-photon recoil energy by velocity-selective coherent population trapping”, Phys.
 Rev. Lett.
 61 (7), 826 (1988)|